 Marble and stone worktops are set to be a strong kitchen trend this year.
 Natural materials and textures are always popular, as they can help you create a cool, industrial-style kitchen, or something that looks altogether more luxurious.
 Marble, granite and quartz worktops are hard-wearing, heat-resistant and durable - but can be costly.
 If you're sure you're going to love your natural stone worktop for years to come, they're a fantastic investment, and will add both flair and value to your kitchen.

 Get the blues

 Previously, blues and greens haven't been seen as kitchen colours, being more popular for bathrooms and bedrooms.
 However, this has changed in the last year, and so 2018 will see increased use of seascape-themed shades in the kitchen.
 It makes perfect sense - if you want to make your cooking and dining space feel relaxed and welcoming, incorporating blue or green into the décor is a great way to do it, as they're calming, soothing colours.
-Bring some blue into your kitchen the easy way - a light, high-shine shade like Ultragloss Blue will instantly brighten the room.
+Bring some blue into your kitchen the easy way - a light, high-shine shade like Ultragloss Metallic Blue will instantly brighten the room.
 Or if you prefer a matt finish, Denim Blue's a fantastic choice.

 Add some colour

 Forget "white goods" - appliances and accessories are going to be bright and bold this year.
 Pretty pastels such as pink, lemon yellow or aqua will invoke that retro, 1950's feel.
 But if you're more of a monochrome fan, small pops of colour in a kitchen with an otherwise neutral palette will look really striking.
 A cherry-red toaster and kettle would do the trick, or a stand mixer or coffee machine in a jewel-like shade.